Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Edge: Simparica

-Currently, Simparica is slightly cheaper per unit than Nexgard, however, there is not a significant price difference, and depending on how much your veterinarian practice buys in bulk of each product, this may mean they can dispense Nexgard at a lower cost.
+Currently, Simparica is slightly cheaper per unit than Nexgard.
+However, there is no significant price difference, and depending on how much your veterinarian practice buys in the bulk of each product, it may mean they can dispense Nexgard at a lower cost.

 Palatability